Corporation: Formation

 Historically, corporations were created by a charter granted by the government.
+As explained above, such charters were often enacted as private bills.

-Today, corporations are usually registered with the state, province, or national government and regulated by the laws enacted by that government.
+Today, a corporation is formed, or incorporated, by registering with the state, province, or national government and regulated by the laws enacted by that government.
 Registration is the main prerequisite to the corporation's assumption of limited liability.
 The law sometimes requires the corporation to designate its principal address, as well as a registered agent (a person or company designated to receive legal service of process).
 It may also be required to designate an agent or other legal representatives of the corporation.

 Generally, a corporation files articles of incorporation with the government, laying out the general nature of the corporation, the amount of stock it is authorized to issue, and the names and addresses of directors.
 Once the articles are approved, the corporation's directors meet to create bylaws that govern the internal functions of the corporation, such as meeting procedures and officer positions.

-In theory, a corporation can not own its own stock.
+In theory, a corporation cannot own its own stock.
 An exception is treasury stock, where the company essentially buys back stock from its shareholders, which reduces its outstanding shares.
 This essentially becomes the equivalent of unissued capital, where it is not classified as an asset on the balance sheet (passive capital).

-The law of the jurisdiction in which a corporation operates will regulate most of its internal activities, as well as its finances.
-If a corporation operates outside its home state, it is often required to register with other governments as a foreign corporation, and is almost always subject to laws of its host state pertaining to employment, crimes, contracts, civil actions, and the like.
+Under the internal affairs doctrine, the law of the jurisdiction in which a corporation is incorporated will govern its internal activities—that is, conflicts between shareholders and managers such as the board of directors and corporate officers.
+If a corporation operates outside its home state, it is usually required to register with other governments as a foreign corporation and must formally appoint a registered agent to accept service of process within such other jurisdictions.
+A foreign corporation is almost always subject to the laws of its host state pertaining to external affairs such as employment, crimes, contracts, civil actions, and the like.